 This family of hounds are named ‘sighthounds’ as they are known for hunting purely based on sight, relying on their speed to catch prey, rather than scent hounds who will likely track their prey over long distances.

 Some sighthound breeds are unfortunately extinct, but others are still very much alive, and the breeding over 1000’s of years has actually created many “sub-breeds”.
-But each has their very specific assets.
+But each has its very specific assets.